| | |

 Going further south, Rockaway Beach stands out among Oregon’s coastal towns for its laid-back charm and miles of sandy beaches.
 Unlike some of the more rugged parts of the coast, Rockaway Beach offers wide, flat stretches of shoreline perfect for beachcombing, kite flying, and peaceful strolls.

 Visit the iconic Twin Rocks, a pair of sea stacks that make for a stunning photo op, or explore Lake Lytle for kayaking or paddleboarding.
-The town’s beach access points are numerous, offering easy ways to enjoy ocean views and sunsets.
+Take the Oregon Coast Scenic Railroad between Rockaway and Garibaldi — it’s slow and touristy, but the ride offers amazing views and you can bring snacks for a mini picnic on the train.

 Rockaway Beach